markjmoyer/mjmoyer-ally/README.md

 ### Configuring Gulp
 Gulp uses "gulpfile.js" located in the root to configure the actions performed when the `gulp` command is run.
-Gulp uses the "package.json" file located in the root to set the Application Name, Version Number and the package dependencies that exist for supporting the commands in the gulpfile.
+Gulp uses the "package.json" file located in the root to set the Application Name, Version Number and package dependencies that exist for supporting the commands in gulpfile.js.

 ### Building with Gulp
 From the command-line, in the root directory of the project, run the command `gulp`